PhilChodrow/PIC16A/syllabus.md

 ## Precautions

-- Mask-wearing is required for all in-person activities.
-If a student declines to wear a mask, I or the TA will immediately halt the activity.
+- Mask-wearing is required for all in-person activities unless you have received an exemption from a medical professional.
 - To the extent possible in our assigned space, we will try to maintain physical distancing.
 This can be a little tricky with group-work, and we'll need to do some experimentation to get things right.

 ## Positive Test